ezraroi/Human-AI-Collab/output/concepts.md

 The immediate, tacit awareness inherent to any experience.
 It is the first-personal "mineness" of experience—not a thought *about* experience, but the feeling *of* experience itself.
 **Character:** Immediate, non-observational, tacit, passive, spontaneous.
-Model Equivalent: It maps to Channel 1 (Embodied / Sensorimotor–Interoceptive) and is the domain of the Felt Sense.
+Model Equivalent: It maps to Channel 1 (Embodied / Sensorimotor–Interoceptive), within which Felt Sense functions as a somatic meaning-verification signal.
 **Relations:**
 - Link to **Maurice Merleau-Ponty** (Relation: `Defined By`).
-- Link to **Anterior Insular Cortex** (Relation: `Neural Substrate Of`).
+- Link to **Anterior Insular Cortex** (Relation: Associated With).

 ---